-TIP: Goman says, “Remember that status and authority are non-verbally demonstrated through height and space.
+TIP: Goman says, “Remember that status and authority are nonverbally demonstrated through height and space.
 So stand tall, pull your shoulders back, widen your stance, and hold your head high.”
-Goman is not saying to stretch and put your feet on the desk but to sit up, widen your stance, and take your stuff and spread it all over the table like a dog marking its territory.
+Goman is not saying to stretch and put your feet on the desk but to sit up, take your stuff and spread it all over the table like a dog marking its territory.

 TRAP #3: Using girlish gestures.

-TIP: Goman’s tip is to keep your hands on your lap or on the conference table where they can be seen and where you will be reminded to keep them still.
-And when you do use gestures, notice if they are reinforcing your statements.
-If so, you are probably showing your palms when indicating openness and inclusiveness, “steepling” (fingertips touching, palms separated) when being precise, and turning your hands palms down when you are absolutely sure of your position.
+TIP: Goman’s tip is to keep your hands in your lap or on the conference table where they can be seen and where you will be reminded to keep them still.
+And when you do use gestures, notice if they’re reinforcing your statements.
+If so, you’re probably showing your palms when indicating openness and inclusiveness, “steepling”—fingertips touching, palms separated—when being precise, and turning your hands palms down when you are absolutely sure of your position.

 TRAP #4: Smiling excessively.

-A smile can get you a lot of things: Compliments, improvements in health, a free dental consultation… but there is a point where it can get to be too much.
+A smile can get you a lot of things: compliments, improvements in health, a free dental consultation… But there’s a point where it can get to be too much.
 Goman says excessive or inappropriate smiling can be confusing and rob you of your credibility.
 This is especially noticeable if you over-smile while discussing a sensitive subject, expressing anger, or giving negative feedback.

-TIP: Employed at the right times (for example, during an initial meeting with a potential business client), smiling can be one of the most powerful and positive non-verbal cues, and especially potent for signaling likability and friendliness.
+TIP: Employed at the right times—for example, during an initial meeting with a potential business client—smiling can be one of the most powerful and positive nonverbal cues, especially potent for signaling likability and friendliness.
 But when the subject turns serious, you need to sport your serious face.

 TRAP #5: Nodding too much.

-This kind of puts us back in head tilt territory.
+This puts us back in head tilt territory.
 For men and women, nodding means different things.
 When a man nods, he says he firmly agrees.
-When a woman does it, she is saying, ‘I am listening, I am empathizing, please keep talking.’
+When a woman does it, she’s saying, “I’m listening, I’m empathizing; please keep talking.”
 But this can quickly become excessive.